brenhinkeller/BayeZirChron.c/README.md

 make serial
 ```

-To compile parallel code used for synthetic distribution tests, additionally run:
+To compile the parallel code used for synthetic distribution tests, additionally run:

 ```bash
 make parallel